Yuriiiii9/CongratulationsBeer/README.md

-# CongratulationsBeer

 # 🍺 Nonny Beer Sales Data Platform

 This project delivers a fully automated pipeline to clean, merge, and visualize monthly distributor sales data for **Nonny Beer**.
-It integrates multiple data sources (HORIZON, PSC, and OLLIE), standardizes file formats, and outputs ready-to-use CSV files for business analysis.
+It integrates multiple data sources (HORIZON, PSC, OLLIE and Shopify), standardizes file formats, and outputs ready-to-use CSV files for business analysis.

 The platform includes:
 - A **Streamlit Web App** for file preview, dashboard viewing, and AI-driven Q&A